Governor: Brinks heist getaway driver eligible for parole

 - Eddie Fisher dies; 5 marriages included Debbie Reynolds, Liz Taylor

-Cuomo’s office also noted that Clark has been a model prisoner, tutoring other inmates, training service dogs and founding an HIV/AIDS education program while behind bars.
+Cuomo’s office also said Clark has been a model prisoner, tutoring other inmates, training service dogs and founding an HIV/AIDS education program while behind bars.

+But the governor’s decision outraged Michael Paige, whose father, Brinks security guard Peter Paige, was killed in the $1.6 million holdup.
+Less than an hour after Paige’s killing, two Nyack police officers, Waverly Brown and Sgt.
+Edward O’Grady, stopped a truck at a roadside checkpoint and were killed in an ambush.

+Michael Paige said 35 years isn’t enough time for Clark — “No. It’s never enough time.”

 Ann Jacobs, director of the John Jay College of Criminal Justice’s Prisoner Reentry Institute, said the commutation reflects the value of “giving second chances, of recognizing that the measure of a person is more than the worst they have done, but what they have done to learn from their mistakes and to give back.”